amurrayeb/XCSoar-Kobo-Build-old/README.md

 > copy to /mnt/onboard/.kobo/upgrade/uImage and touch /mnt/onboard/.kobo/KoboRoot.tgz then insert card and reboot kobo or
 > copy to SD card (XCSoar installed), or normal Kobo plugged into laptop in .kobo/upgrade/uImage touch .kobo/KoboRoot.tgz then reboot kobo

+note that the memory card is the WHOLE card, not a partition.
+So if your card is /dev/sdb use this not the root partition of /dev/sdb1.
+The kernel is installed outside of the filesystem at an absolute offset!

 ## Building XCSoar